nautobot/nautobot/nautobot/docs/user-guide/administration/tools/nautobot-server.md

 <omitted for brevity>
 ```

-You can validate only specfic models by providing space seperated list of models as shown here:
+You can validate a specific subset of models by providing a space separated list of models as shown here:

 ```no-highlight
 nautobot-server validate_models dcim.Manufacturer dcim.Device